arunimb/GrandCanyonSAR_analysis/README.md

 # Code and data
 for the following paper
 A. Bhattacharya, S. Butail.
-Robot Movement Based Inference of Teleoperator State for Multi-robot Search.
-Complex & Intelligent Systems, 2025
+Robot Movement Based Inference of Teleoperator State for Multi-robot Search. *Complex & Intelligent Systems*, 2025

 # Experiments